Business hacks: 10 Lifehacks Applied to Business

 15. Find your voice

 There are tech startups with funny and quirky ways of communicating with the rest of the world and there are large businesses with strict corporate voice.
 Depending on your target audience and industry, construct a voice that best describes the core values your business stands for.
-People usually prefer friendly communication that reflects wide knowldege and creates trustwothiness.
+People usually prefer friendly communication that reflects the wide knowledge and creates trustworthiness.

 Business hack: If you’re a small company, showcase images of your daily work in the office on social media.
 It will give your company a more human reputation.